-Art, Media (library), Spanish, and Physical Education are a part of the curriculum.
-They are taught on an 8-day rotating schedule.
-Vocal music is also provided to students in grades k-5 in our 8-day rotation schedule.
+Art, Media (library), Vocal Music, and Physical Education are a part of the curriculum.
 You can access this schedule and calendar on the Hill website.
 Fifth graders participate in instrumental music, band or strings, twice a week.

 READING RECOVERY

 A reading intervention program for first graders is available for eligible students.
 The reading specialist screens first graders and works with four to five students individually until each child is reading at the classroom level.
 Additional students are added throughout the year on an as-needed basis.
 Small supplemental reading groups are also held in kindergarten, first, second and third grade.